 VI.
 Maintenance and care of respirators.

-Respirators shall be cleaned and disinfected as often as necessary to be maintained it in a sanitary condition.
-Emergency use respirators and respirators used in fit testing and/or training shall be cleaned and disinfected after each use.
+Respirators shall be cleaned and disinfected as often as necessary to be maintained in a sanitary condition.
+Emergency-use respirators and respirators used in fit-testing and/or training shall be cleaned and disinfected after each use.

 All respirators shall be stored to protect them from damage, contamination, dust, sunlight, extreme temperatures, excessive moisture, and damaging chemicals, and they shall be packed or stored to prevent deformation of the facepiece and exhalation valve.
 Emergency respirators shall be kept accessible, stored in compartments or in covers that are clearly marked as containing emergency respirators, and in accordance with any applicable manufacturer instructions.

 Supervisors shall ensure that respirators are inspected before each use and during cleaning.
-All emergency respirators and SCBA’s shall be inspected at least monthly (ensure the regulator and warning devices function properly) and in accordance with the manufacturer's recommendations, and shall be checked for proper function before and after each use.
-Air and oxygen cylinders shall be maintained in a fully charged state and shall be recharged when the pressure falls to 90% of the manufacturer's recommended pressure level.
+All emergency respirators and SCBAs shall be inspected at least monthly (ensure the regulator and warning devices function properly) and in accordance with the manufacturer's recommendations, and shall be checked for proper function before and after each use.
+Air and oxygen cylinders shall be maintained in a fully charged state and shall be recharged when the pressure falls to 90 percent of the manufacturer's recommended pressure level.
 Emergency escape-only respirators shall be inspected before being carried into the work area for use.
-Inspections shall include: A check of respirator function, tightness of connections, and the condition of the various parts including, but not limited to, the facepiece, head straps, valves, connecting tube, cartridges, canisters or filters; and elastomeric parts for pliability and signs of deterioration.
-The monthly inspection information (serial number of the device, date of inspection, name of inspector, findings, required remedial action) shall be documented by one of the following means; tag, label or is included in inspection reports stored as paper or electronic files.
+Inspections shall include: a check of respirator function, tightness of connections, and the condition of the various parts including, but not limited to, the facepiece, head straps, valves, connecting tube, cartridges, canisters or filters; and elastomeric parts for pliability and signs of deterioration.
+The monthly inspection information (serial number of the device, date of inspection, name of inspector, findings, required remedial action) shall be documented by one of the following means: tag, label, or is included in inspection reports stored as paper or electronic files.

 All respirators that fail an inspection shall be removed from service, discarded, repaired, or adjusted.
 All repairs or adjustments to respirators are to be made by trained persons with NIOSH-approved parts from the same manufacturer in accordance with the manufacturer's recommendations and specifications.
 Reducing and admission valves, regulators, and alarms shall be adjusted or repaired only by the manufacturer or a technician trained by the manufacturer.